-The power compounding is a force to reckon with.
+The power of compounding is a force to reckon with.
 But it will not yield the desired effect if sufficient money is not invested.
 For example, investing Rs.100 at 18% per annum for the next 30 years will build a corpus of only Rs.14,337.

 14,337 = 100 * (1 + 18%)^30

 For the whole process of investment to yield the desired result, it will start with saving money.
 The more is saved, the more will be available for investing.
-Practice the habit of savings month after month (read about the theory of paying oneself).
+Practice the habit of saving month after month (read about the theory of paying oneself).

 4,29,24,938 = 5,00,000 * (1 + 16%)^30